tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_templates.md

     (Of course, these formulas are just simple math.
 You could easily redo them -- sum the columns and then divide the score by the total possible.
 I'm not a spreadsheet or math wizard here.)

-    I would recommend adding the first-level and second-level criteria to two tabs in the same document.
+    I recommend adding the first-level and second-level criteria to two tabs in the same document.

     If you have trouble importing the CSV, try making a copy of this [uploaded template](https://docs.google.com/spreadsheets/d/1eX7OlcbfV6tPyF1YAEPYyU2GpWak8rYvpEOjTS1ZjZY/edit?usp=sharing).
-(The reason I didn't simply recommend this approach from the beginning is because the CSV files are single-sourced from a YAML file in my Jekyll site here.
+Go to **File > Make a Copy**.A (The reason I didn't simply recommend this approach from the beginning is because the CSV files are single-sourced from a YAML file in my Jekyll site here.
 Anytime I update the YAML file, it also updates the CSV content.
 Right now, the uploaded template will go out of date if I make updates to the YAML files.
 Since this is a new approach I'm still experimenting with, I expect the criteria, weighting, and other elements to fluctuate.)

+5. Populate the **Score** column with the scores you noted in the doc template.

+    {: .note} If any criteria isn't applicable from the list, put the weight as 0.
+This will make the Total WS Possible as 0 as well.
+For example, maybe "Findable in search" isn't applicable if your content isn't indexed in Google.
+For this line, change Weight (column B) to 0.
+You can also change the font for the row to light gray to indicate that it's inactive.
+However, don't delete the row.

 ## Behind the scenes